Paula Guisado & Jaime Gutiérrez, DatosRTVE: "The overall quality of our team's work has skyrocketed"

 Q: Dealing with units?

-Q: Team size & roles?
+Q: Team size and roles?

 We asked Paula and Jaime some additional questions before their talk: